eosnewyork/eos-transit/README.md

 Instead of focusing on supporting specific signature providers one by one, developers can support every one that has built a Transit plugin, allowing the user to use their signature provider of choice.
 This way, the best UX for signature providers wins and the developers can focus on building their dApp instead of setting up `eosjs` and wallet connections.

-> *Disclaimer: This library is in early alpha.
-The core API has stabilized but some changes and extensions should be expected.
-We encourage developers to give it a try when building decentralized apps and to share any thoughts, doubts, and concerns.
-All feedback is highly appreciated.*

 👉🏻 **Please see the "Quick Start" and thorough guide in the [`eos-transit` package docs](packages/eos-transit)**